alonsogchparra/react-complete-guide/posts/README.md

 # Posts - http - ajax - Axios - JsonPlaceholder

 This is a project to understand how works axios with react.
+The fetch data that we use on this project is from [JsonPlaceHolder](https://jsonplaceholder.typicode.com/).

 The project is divided in three parts: